draft-js-plugins/draft-js-plugins/README.md

+**IMPORTANT**: There is no working version on NPM yet.
+We want to **release at 01:00 PDT 2015-03-22**.
+Please do not post it on Hackernews, Reddit or so on before that.
+Thank you :)

 # DraftJS Plugins

 ![Draft JS Plugins Logo](https://dl.dropboxusercontent.com/u/40735/draft-js-plugins.svg)

 High quality plugins with great UX on to of [DraftJS](https://github.com/facebook/draft-js).

-IMPORTANT: There is no working version on NPM yet.
-We want to release at 01:00 PDT 2015-03-22.
-Please do not post it on Hackernews, Reddit or so on before that.
-Thank you :)

 ## Available Plugins